gnordquist/Battleship/README.md

 ### Battleship
-An emulation of the classic board game Battleship.
+An emulation of one of my favorite classic board games, Battleship.